 - Take a family member or friend along to help you remember everything.

-- Bring your medical records about past treatment, especially about any gastric surgery and specifically what type of operation was performed.
+- Bring your medical records about past treatment, especially stomach surgery.

 - Write down questions to ask your doctor.